Effect of Eu doping and partial oxygen isotope substitution on magnetic phase transitions in (Pr$_{1-y}$Eu$_y$)$_{0.7}$Ca$_{0.3}$CoO$_3$ cobaltites: Introduction

 However, a number of problems important for understanding the physics of the systems with spin-state transitions have not been touched upon in the study reported in Ref.~\onlinecite{Kalinov2010}.
 The most important question is the relation between the changes caused by varying the composition (increase of concentration $y$ of the smaller rare-earth ions Eu) and that due to isotope substitution, and the physical mechanism underlying these changes.
-We see, {\it cf.} phase diagram in Ref.~\onlinecite{Kalinov2010} and in Fig.~\ref{PhDiag} below, that there exists some correlation between these changes, but the situation is not so simple: thus, in the right part of the phase diagram the spin state transition increases both with the increase of Eu content $y$ and with the increase of isotope mass (going from $^{16}$O to $^{18}$O).
-At the same time, in the left part of this phase diagram the effect of the increase of Eu content and of increasing oxygen mass on the phase transition (in this case transition to a nearly ferromagnetic state) is just the opposite: an increase in Eu content leads to the decrease of $T_{FM}$, but the increase of oxygen mass -- to the increase of it.
+From the phase diagram obtained in Ref.~\onlinecite{Kalinov2010} and in the present paper, we see that there exists some correlation between these changes, but the situation is not so simple: in the right part of the phase diagram, see Fig.~\ref{PhDiag} below, the SST temperature increases both with the increase of Eu content $y$ and with the increase of isotope mass (going from $^{16}$O to $^{18}$O).
+At the same time, in the left part of this phase diagram the effect of increasing the Eu content and of increasing the oxygen mass on the phase transition (which is then the transition to a nearly ferromagnetic state) is just the opposite: an increase in Eu content leads to a decrease in $T_{FM}$, but the increase of oxygen mass -- to the increase in $T_{FM}$.

 Another important open question concerns the behavior of separate phases in the regime of phase separation.
 There are many different correlated systems, in which phase separation was detected in some range of compositions, temperatures, external fields, etc. Typically, the measured transition temperatures in this case changes e.g. with doping.
 However, it often remains unclear whether this change is the effect occurring in separate regions of different phases, or is just the result of averaging out over the inhomogeneous system.
-To answer these questions, we now carried out the detailed study of the behavior of the (PrEu)CoO$_3$, using as a tool the possibility of fine tuning the properties of the system by partial isotope substitution.
-This partial substitution plays in effect the same role as doping, external pressure, etc. The obtained results established the possibility of ``rescaling" the changes in the system with doping and with isotope substitution and allowed us to clarify the questions formulated above.
+To answer these questions, we now carried out the detailed study of the behavior of (PrEu)CoO$_3$, using as a tool the possibility of fine tuning the properties of the system by partial isotope substitution.
+This partial substitution plays in effect the role similar to that of doping, external pressure, etc. The obtained results established the possibility of ``rescaling" the changes in the system with doping and with isotope substitution and allowed us to clarify the questions formulated above.